Zum Inhalt springen

 RAG is one of the most valuable capabilities an AI agent can possess.
 The agent uses RAG as a tool: formulating search queries, interpreting retrieved context, and deciding whether additional retrieval rounds are needed before generating a final answer.
 This combination of autonomous reasoning and grounded knowledge retrieval makes RAG-equipped agents significantly more reliable than agents operating solely on parametric knowledge.

-Conclusion: RAG Is Not a Feature -- It Is Architecture
+Conclusion: RAG Is Not a Feature -- It Is an Architectural Decision

 A RAG system is far more than a plugin bolted onto your LLM.
 It is an architectural commitment that spans data pipelines, embedding infrastructure, access control, evaluation, and ongoing operations.
 The gap between a convincing demo and a production-grade system lies entirely in these engineering details: chunking strategy, embedding model selection, re-ranking configuration, and monitoring depth.

 The good news: you do not have to build everything at once.
 Start with a well-defined use case, a manageable document set, and rigorous evaluation.
-Then iterate -- each cycle bringing measurable improvements to retrieval quality, answer accuracy, and user trust.
+Then iterate.
+Each cycle brings measurable improvements to retrieval quality, answer accuracy, and user trust.

 Ready to make your enterprise knowledge accessible to AI?
 Let us analyze your data infrastructure together -- we identify the right data sources, select the optimal architecture, and build a RAG system that performs reliably in production.